Danack/FunctionTypes/function_type_rfc.md

 ### Parameter types

 For all callables, the parameters are checked with contravariance (aka type widening) for parameter types to obey the LSP principle.
-An function may use 'wider' aka less specific type in place of the type for a parameter in the function defintion.
+An callable may use 'wider' aka less specific type in place of the type for a parameter in the function defintion.

 ```